srimjhim700/srimjhim700/README.md

 - **Data Structures & Algorithms**: Strong understanding of DSA to write efficient code.
 - **MySQL**: Skilled in database management and SQL queries.
 - **C++**: Knowledgeable in object-oriented programming and system design.
-- **Front End**: Adept in crafting responsive and user-friendly interfaces.
+- **Front End**: Adapt in crafting responsive and user-friendly interfaces with flask and streamlit frameworks.

 ## Projects
 Here are some of my favorite projects: